 To charge a high rate, you have to find the right clients.
 If someone only cares about price, they aren’t for you.

 There are plenty of folks willing to pay more for better service — those are the people you want to work for.

 Some people only care about price, and they will always go with the lowest bidder.
 If you want to be a top earner, avoid these clients — but also ensure you have the professionalism and skills to justify your higher rates.

 Successful bids require getting to know the client.
 They can last anywhere from 30 minutes to one hour.
 If you develop a rapport with the customer and earn their trust from that initial consultation, they’ll have a hard time turning you down, even if your price isn’t the lowest bid.

-4. Hire a Crew
+6. Hire a Crew

 Often, the more people you have working for you, the more money you’ll be able to make.

 Note: If you have a crew, you’ll need to carry workers’ compensation insurance.
 Prices and guidelines will vary by state, so look into the details before growing your business.